-After three years and lots of positive feedback, this guide has been superseded by the new, improved version, available to buy as a PDF in download in the shop, here.
+UPDATE: After three years and lots of positive feedback, this guide has been superseded by a new version, available to buy as a PDF download in the shop.
 The process has been reviewed and streamlined to help you get models on the table quicker, and new paints, colours and techniques explored.
 I will leave this free version up for anyone who still finds it useful, but I strongly recommend checking out the new version.
 Of course, the small fee I charge for it will help enable me to continue putting out this kind of content – so thanks for your support!

 The last part is where we add the final details to the model and it’s difficult to record this ‘step-by-step’ as everything is kind of happening at the same time.
 Instead I will show pictures of the finished model from all angles and list the paints used for each part.

 - Edge highlight 1: Vallejo Model Color 130 Amarantha Red